canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 >
 > I activated my cannon and shot everyone there.
 I'm not sure why I did that.
 All I know is I decided to fight.
 Because I'm just a stupid, broken machine.

-In the DLC, the player gets to relive some of Plato's memories: bullied by the other machines, totally unable to pass motor function tests.
+In the DLC, the player gets to relive some of Plato's memories.
+He is bullied by the other machines, his broken body totally unable to pass aggressively rigged motor function and combat tests.
 You also get to see a bit of the 'behind the scenes' life of the Machines: it's kind of a grim office environment with all sorts of petty power abuses and machines overworking themselves at various consoles.
 (If you want some samples, check [The Dark Id's lets play](https://lparchive.org/NieR-Automata/Update%20154/).)
 The machines seem to be working on a kind of giant triangular structure with a sphere at the centre, resembling Amazarashi's logo, as well as 'Goliath' Engels units (more on Engels shortly!).
-Plato is constantly miserable, and receives little comfort from the other machines as he fails again and again.
+Plato forlornly tries his best, but receives little comfort from the other machines as he fails again and again.

 Offscreen, Plato becomes obsessed with some discarded dolls in a factory area, only to go berserk when these dolls are destroyed in the fighting against the androids.
 A more fleshed out version of Plato's story comes in a booklet accompanying <cite>Deserving of Life</cite>, translated [here](https://firesanctuary.com/blog/2017/02/21/inochi-ni-fusawashii-deserving-of-life-picture-book-by-yoko-taro/) by Rekka.
 Somehow, Plato absorbed a huge number of machines and caused a massive disaster.